MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 ```

 Based on the comments (`//`), the `Superposition` program allocates a qubit, applies an operation to put the qubit in superposition, measures the qubit state, resets the qubit, and then returns the result.
 Let's break this program down into its components.

-> [!NOTE]
-> You can use Q# as a standalone program or with Python.
-For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).

 ### User namespaces